 According to the AAMC, 48 out of 155 medical schools in the U.S. accept international students.

-According to the AAMC, there were 1,890 international medical student applications in 2019.
+According to the AAMC, 1,890 international medical student applications were received in 2019.
 Of those applicants, 17% were accepted into medical school.

 The short answer is yes!
 Some medical schools will require the MCAT for international students, as they usually require it as part of the application.

 It depends on your eligibility and the school(s) you apply to.
 But in general, there are fewer spots available for international students.
-So, it is more challenging to get into medical school as an international applicant.
+So, getting into medical school as an international applicant is more challenging.

-Depending on your status, you may be eligible for federal student aid as an international student.
-For more information, check the U.S. Federal Student Aid basic eligibility requirements.
+You may be eligible for federal student aid as an international student, depending on your status.
+For more information, check the basic eligibility requirements for U.S. Federal Student Aid.

 To attend medical school in the U.S., you must have a student visa.
 A visitor or temporary visa will not be valid for medical school.